karajelley/sugar-swoop/README.md

 - isgameover: a boolean that will be true when the game is over
 - player: the player object
+- interactables: an array of interactables
-- enemies: an array of enemies
+- bullets: an array of bullets
 - lives: the number of lives the player has
 - gameArea: the html element that will contain the game